Sponsored Projects Training

 To successfully complete this course you’ll need to pass the Export Compliance quiz, a link to the quiz can be found at the end of the online training course.

-Access the Export Compliance training (VPN required)
+Access the Export Compliance by CITI training

 Prerequisite: None